 There are many sites that host free stock images, but if you’re looking for some with a slightly wider selection/better image quality, we’d suggest the following paid options:

-- Haute Chocolate.
+Haute Chocolate.
 Geared towards female entrepreneurs, this site is awash with flat lays and crisp white backgrounds.
-Collections make it easy to find the aesthetic you’re looking for.
+Folders make it easy to find the aesthetic you’re looking for.

 Stock photos can be easily edited to fit your brand.
 Look for photos that haven’t been heavily edited and add your own filters so they fit better with your brand feel.
 Also, maybe stock photos come with blank screens where you can superimpose your own website and/or app.